-The motivation for the changed form of the yeshiva is complex.
+The motivation for the changed form of these yeshiva is complex.
 One reading is that the location of the first of them by Chaim of Volozhin or Chaim Volozhiner may have reflected his negative experiences as a town rabbi elsewhere and his consequent return to his home town.
-But in other cases there was a self conscious choice for small towns to escape the modernization in bigger centers.
+But in other cases there was a self conscious choice for small towns to escape the rampant modernization in bigger centers.
 Nonetheless many yeshivas were also located in or near big cities.
 Ramales yeshiva in Vilna was a prominent local institution.
-Other yeshivas moved temporarily or permanently to cities after World War I because of the advantages offered.
-One note that Hasidic to cities period.
+Other yeshivas moved temporarily or permanently to biglarger cities during ordurig and after World War I, because of the advantages in terms of security and sources of support cities they offered. (safety, large Jewish communities, financial support).
+One couldshould note that the Jewish population and other Jewish leaders like leading Hasidic rabbis were also movingrebbe’s moved from small towns to larger cities during thisover the same period.

 As the nineteenth century progressed yeshivas were also opened by many Hasidic dynasties.
-Many of the institutional innovations in these yeshivas undoubtedly emerged from looking at the secular educational institutions, such as gymnazia (secondary schools) and universities with which the yeshivas competed for students.
+Many of the innovations the yeshivas introduced were copied from the secular educational institutions, such as gymnazia (secondary schools) and universities with the yeshiva which the yeshivas competed for students.
 But the larger motivation was clearly the need to stem the challenges of sécularisation and “enlightenment” which were sweeping everything before them.
-By the end of the nineteenth century the yeshivas were no longer recruiting from the elite of society or providing recruits for it but from society’s margins. were no longer central but peripheral institutions as far as mainstream Jewish society was concerned.
+By the end of the nineteenth century the yeshivas were no longer recruiting from the elite of society or providing recruits for it but from society’s margins.
+Though as Stampfer emphasizes they Since they were no longer institutiosn for the economic elite, theeir students were more concerned with their vocational future.
+One notes in passing how many of the students and teachers in the early nineteenth century owned large business firms, including Haim Soloveichik according to one source.
+They were still important institutions : « At the Eve of the First World War, yeshivas were among the most important institutions of East European Jewish society, and the rashei yeshivah among its most prominent leaders. » The yeshiva was an obvious replacement for the urban bais hamedrash in training a scholar elite similar to that in Victorian England or Classical China.
+By the end of the century the yeshiva was more typically defended as training rabbis and religious functionaries.
+In its early days Volozhin trained not only leading religious scholars but also secular luminaries such as Chaim Nachman Bialik and Micha Berdichevsky, among the founders of modern Hebrew Literature.
+Some sense of the variety of students and experiences over the last two centuries can be gained by reading the collection of memoirs of ex-yeshiva students published by Immanuel Itkes et. al. But as Stampfer notes that their role had changed. « Whereas Volozhin reflected the values prevailing in Jewish society at that time and prepared its students to enter its elite, by the end of the cenury the yeshivas increasingly aimed to educate their students away from the values favoured by the Jewish elite, which was increasingly defined in terms of wealth and integration into non-Jewish society rather than tradtional talmudic scholardship. »